Week Without Driving

 Check out our display at the La Crosse Public Library during the week.

-Fill out your WWD Bingo card!
-Cards will be available on or before Sept.
-28.
+Fill out your WWD Bingo card! https://tinyurl.com/wwdlax25bingo

 Post your WWD experiences - how are you getting around without driving a car? https://tinyurl.com/MyWWDExperience

-Do a walk or bus stop audit and send it to us!
+Do a walk or bus stop audit and send it to us

 Listen to "Active Transportation Equity: Becoming Active and Aware" by Matthew Christen hosted by the Unitarian Universalist Fellowship of La Crosse in 2024.